kayodeolusanya/Data-Scientist-Salaries-Python-/README.md

 to city, and even internationally.

-This project aims to do a comprehensive Exploratory Data Analysis of the salaries collected by data and features therein, ranging from Experience level, locationJob type etc.
+This project aims to do a comprehensive Exploratory Data Analysis of the salaries collected by the data and features therein, ranging from Experience level, location, Job type etc.